openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-information-display-textclock.md

 # TextClock

 The TextClock component displays the current system time on the device through text.
-It supports time display across different time zones with precision up to seconds.
+It supports displaying time in different time zones with second-level precision.

-Time updates will stop when the component is invisible.
-The visibility state of the component is determined by [onVisibleAreaChange] handling, where a visibility threshold ratio greater than 0 is considered visible.
+When the component is not visible, time updates will stop.
+The visibility state of the component is based on [onVisibleAreaChange](./cj-universal-event-visibleareachange.md#func-onvisibleareachangearrayfloat64-bool-float64-unit) handling, where a visibility threshold ratio greater than 0 is considered visible.

 ## Import Module